postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/create_new_screen.png)

-**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** screen to display each time you open Postman.
+**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.

 1. Click "Collection".
-2. In the CREATE A NEW COLLECTION screen, enter a name and optional description.
+2. In the **CREATE A NEW COLLECTION** screen, enter a name and optional description.
 3. Click the **Create** button.

 After creating the collection, you can save requests to the collection and add folders for better organization.

 #### Launch screen

 The "Create New" screen appears by default when you launch Postman.
-(At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.
+At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.

 1. Open Postman.
 2. In the "Create New" screen, click "Collection".
-3. In the CREATE A NEW COLLECTION, enter a name and optional description.
+3. In the **CREATE A NEW COLLECTION** screen , enter a name and optional description.
 4. Click the **Create** button.

 After you save the request, you can add the URL, method, headers, and body to the request in the builder.